nethmas21/Sri-Lankan-Flood-Risk-Prediction/README.md

-# Sri-Lankan-Flood-Risk-Prediction
+# Sri-Lankan-Flood-Risk-Prediction Using Machine Learning
 Machine Learning and Power BI project for analyzing and predicting flood risk in Sri Lanka using environmental and geographic factors.
-# Sri Lankan Flood Risk Prediction Using Machine Learning

 ## Project Overview